We want people with business excellence.

 What you get

-You’ll work alongside iconic global brands and strategic partners, you’ll have access to a range of different experts who are on hand to guide and advise you, you’ll work in an elite, high-performing team, and you’ll form a start-up tech business that has the potential to be scaled globally.
+You’ll work alongside iconic global brands and strategic partners, you’ll have access to a range of different experts from our Entrepreneurs in Residence to our Investment Team who are on hand to guide and advise you, you’ll work in an elite, high-performing team, and you’ll form a start-up tech business that has the potential to be scaled globally.

 What’s more you’ll receive a comprehensive financial support package while studying for a Masters to help equip you on your startup journey alongside working in state-of-the-art cutting edge surroundings.

-The academic entry requirements are a 2.1 in a relevant subject, or equivalent experience in your field.
+The academic entry requirements are a degree in a relevant subject, or equivalent experience in your field.

 Those who are not native English speakers will need to meet our English Language requirements – see the Falmouth University website for details.